theaellengo/stories/README.md

 # Stories

 Stories is a story writing application that allows users to start stories and add to other users' stories.
-This project was created using the Flask python framework to develop the backend, and the React JavaScript framework for the frontend.

-This application uses python version 3.9
+This project was created using the Flask Python framework on the backend, and the React JavaScript framework on the frontend.
+This application uses python version 3.9.

 ## Dependencies